Wisdom Tooth Removal – Aftercare

 5. If bleeding persists, please call our office at 281-394-9340.

 Unfortunately, some pain is to be expected after surgery.
 Try not to let the anesthetic wear off before taking your prescribed pain medication.
 Drs.
-Bachoura, Michael, Bader or Price will have discussed a plan to manage your pain, make sure you follow these instructions.
+Bachoura, Michael, Bader, Price or Mirzoyan will have discussed a plan to manage your pain, make sure you follow these instructions.